Access Free Vermont Criminal & Arrest Records

 Any request after this time will be processed the next day.

-Two forms of ID from the primary list OR one form of identification from the primary list and one from the secondary list are required.
+Two forms of ID from the primary list or one form of identification from the primary list and one from the secondary list are required.
 Primary list and secondary list ID’s include valid driver’s license or ID issued by a U.S. state or possession and a credit card with name and signature of the owner or a student ID card respectively.11

-Citizens looking to find out probation or parole information on someone in Vermont will need to contact the Vermont Department of Corrections (DOC) – Agency of Human Services.
-An offender’s status is public information in Vermont— the Vermont Automated Notification (VAN) Service is the DOC’s confidential Victim Notification and Information Service which is available to citizens at no charge.12
+An offender’s status is public information in Vermont— the Vermont Automated Notification (VAN) Service is the DOC’s confidential Victim Notification and Information Service available to citizens at no charge.12

 To illustrate just how many people are on probation and parole, the following image shows the combined total of probationers and parolees in Vermont, along with their ethnicities.